pan-net-security/pi-bundle/README.md

 # Configuring

-The `privacyidea` bundle requires your the privacyidea server FQDN, a username and a password of a user with rights to the realm and objects.
+The `pi` bundle requires the privacyidea server FQDN, a username and a password of a user with rights to the realm and objects (tokens, users).
 You can set these variables with Cog's dynamic config feature:

 ```bash